CHT2520-web-prog/intro-to-laravel/intro_to_Laravel.md

 };
 ```

 Essentially this code creates a _films_ table for us and defines four columns.
 The timestamps column is optional but is included by default in every Laravel migration.
-To run the migration enter the following into the shell:
+To run the migration enter the following into the terminal/shell:

 ```
 php artisan migrate